topkecleon/telegram-bot-bash/README.txt

-One of the most powerful features of unix shells like bash is variable and command substitution using ```${}``` and ```$()```, but as they are expanded in doble quotes, this can lead to RCE and information disclosing bugs in complex scripts like bashbot even bash does much to avoid this.
+One of the most powerful features of unix shells like bash is variable and command substitution using ```${}``` and ```$()```, but as they are expanded in double quotes, this can lead to RCE and information disclosing bugs in complex scripts like bashbot even bash does much to avoid this.
 So it's more secure to escape or remove '$' in input from user, files or network.